Access exclusive HAPPY CAMPERS resources

 Why I wrote Happy Campers

-A lot of the things we do at summer camp can be taken home and used at home to help kids just connect with each other and with their parents, and have a lot more fun at home.
+A lot of things we do at summer camp can be taken home and used to help kids and parents better connect, and have a lot more fun.

 I realized, about five years into parenting, that I needed to bring more of my camp techniques home.
-And really simple things that we train our camp counselors to do, parents can easily bring home.
+And simple things that we train our camp counselors to do, parents can easily implement with their kids.

-I’ve been noticing in the past few decades, it just seems like kids and parents are struggling a lot more with all kinds of different things.
+I’ve noticed in the past few decades, it just seems like kids and parents are struggling a lot more with all kinds of different things.

-You don’t have to do any crazy big changes in your family to get some really positive outcomes.
+You don’t have to make any crazy big changes in your family to get some really positive outcomes.

-I tried to synthesize into this one book some of the higher-level ideas and really simple strategies that I really think that parents and teachers, and really anyone that works with kids, can use to build a stronger relationship with kids and help them develop the character traits and skills that they need in order to be thriving adults.
+I tried to synthesize into this one book some of the higher-level ideas and simple strategies that I think parents and teachers, and really anyone that works with kids, can use to build stronger relationships and help them develop the character traits and skills that they need in order to be thriving adults.

 Why I changed to a “Less is More” parenting style